hawkinsw/CPPTimes/ProgramComponents.md

 A programming language specifies a set of rules that you (the programmer) must follow to construct a valid program.
 The rules lay out the valid ways that you can arrange operators, key words, operands, expressions, literals, etc. and still make a valid program.
 These rules are known as _syntax_.
 If you write a program that violates any of these rules, your program contains a _syntax error_.

 Notice that we are using a very particular word: "valid".
 Just because a program is valid does not mean that it is correct.
-It is very hard to specify what constitutes "correct" for any given task let alone whether a program that completes that task does so correctly.
+It is very hard to specify what constitutes a "correct" solution for a given problem let alone assess the veracity of a claim that a certain program offers a solution.
 In this class (and most others) you will learn how to write _valid_ programs and learn how you can write tests to demonstrate that you've also written _correct_ programs (and only occasionally will you touch on proving that the programs are _actually_ correct).